arkabagchi1993/GROMACS_Files/README.md

 v.
 This will now download a .zip file

 vi.
-To unzip the .zip file, type "unzip <filename>.zip
+To unzip the .zip file, type

+	unzip <filename>.zip

 vii.
 Make sure now you have the LIG.pdb, LIG.itp in your working directory.